dpopchev/devbg2024/docs/presentation.md

 ## Metaclasses

-### Tim Peters
+###

-*Metaclasses are deeper magic than 99% of users should ever worry about.\
+*Metaclasses are deeper magic than 99 of users should ever worry about.
-If you wonder whether you need them, you don’t.*
+If you wonder whether you need them, you don’t.*\
+\hfill --Time Peters

 ### Data model uses recommendation